carlosschults/100-days-of-code/log.md

 **Today's Progress**: Implemented a new method for the guard clause [library](https://github.com/carlosschults/nshield).
 Additionally, I've added a tag to mark the second (minor) version and pushed it to GitHub.
 Today I learned that GitHub automatically creates a new release for your project when you push a tag to it.
 I was wondering just how to do that.

 **Thoughts**: Now I need to focus on getting this thing ready for Nuget.

+### Day 24: May 18, 2019

+**Today's Progress**: I'm back after missing a day.
+So, today I didn't really code at all.
+I only have one commit to show for today, and that's just the creation of a .txt file storing the version number for the library.
+Spent the remaining of the time research about how to create a nuget package.